Everything you ever wanted to know about our club and more!

 - A FIGHTING CHANCE: A special, anti-abduction project created by the club to empower children in grades 4-6 with the knowledge and tools to help themselves in dangerous situations.

 - WINE-TASTING: Coordinates the annual wine-tasting fund-raiser, which enjoys a reputation as a BEST OF TAHOE event.
 Every member is required to assist the committee with time and effort in some way.
-Every member must sell 5 entry tickets and 5 raffle tickets.
+Every member must sell 5 entry tickets and 5 raffle tickets. *Unfortunately, will not be held in 2021 due to Covid-19 pandemic.

 - HOLIDAY AUCTION: Last meeting in December.
 Great opportunity for Holiday gifts.
 Bring your friends!